 Settings

-The settings page, which view can be seen in figure 4.11, has relevant features that may change the application behavior.
+The settings page, which can be viewed in figure 4.11, has relevant features that may change the application behavior.
 As was mentioned before, a user can record the radiologs and choose the time interval between those records, has the possibility to set a homepage and last, but not least, the possibility of changing the app language.
-There are three languages supported: English, French and Portuguese.
+There are three supported languages: English, French and Portuguese.
 The “Tests execution settings” are currently disable, since the app currently only has the possibility of automatically run tests triggered by date.